Functions

 round-half-to-even(2.55, 1) => 2.6

-When to use: Financial calculations where rounding bias accumulates over many operations.
+When to use: Use this function for financial calculations, where rounding bias accumulates over many operations.

 #floor()